-In every disaster movie you see a panning shot across a large highway packed with cars attempting to flee the city.
+In every disaster movie, you see a panning shot across a broad highway packed with cars attempting to flee the city.
 The scenario continues with people abandoning their cars and joining their fellow citizens pushing onward on foot trying to escape.
 What they leave behind is up for the picking.
-Scavenging abandoned cars for survival will help you gather important supplies.
+Scavenging abandoned cars for survival will help you gather essential supplies.

 Before we discuss about the valuable items that one could aim for when scavenging abandoned cars, it’s important to respect some general guidelines:

 - Make sure that the car is abandoned.
 There could be people living inside the cars and you don’t want to fight the occupants.